In the new series of articles, we are exploring the world of project management and learning about its concepts, tricks, and methodologies.

 So, if you do all these three tasks simultaneously, it will take you 10 days in total.

 Use Bordio to log all tasks and estimate their workload.
-The project management software shows the team’s schedule and workload, allowing PMs to plan the fast tracking more accurately.
+The online daily planner shows the team’s schedule and workload, allowing PMs to plan the fast tracking more accurately.
 Bordio supports time blocks where users can estimate how much time they need per task, break the task down into smaller parts, and spread them across the week.

 Step 2: Analyze dependencies